- 2-1/4 cups all-purpose flour

 - In a large bowl, combine the flour, 1/2 cup sugar, baking powder, salt, baking soda and caraway seeds.
 In another bowl, beat the egg, buttermilk, butter and oil.
 Stir into dry ingredients just until moistened.
 Fold in currants.

 - Fill greased muffin cups three-fourths full.
 Sprinkle with remaining sugar.
-Bake at 400° for 15 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 400° for 15 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pan to wire rack.
 Serve warm.
 Yield: 1 dozen.

 "I love this recipe! easy, delicious, and plenty of room for improvising.
 I teach middle school cooking classes and this is a fantastic recipe for aspiring chefs.
 Definitely a keeper."

 "WOW!
 These were fantastic!
 Left out caraway seeds and used craisins .
 It was wonderful!
 I used an ice cream scoop to fill the muffin tin and the result was 12 perfect muffins! this will surely be requested often by the family."